Abhijit25Mishra/Input-Control-using-Gesture-Bachelor-s-project-/README.md

 Control your computer mouse remotely using hand gestures.

+This is for controlling the computer mouse using hand gestures captured through a webcam.
+It relies on computer vision techniques to detect and interpret these hand gestures.

 ## Introduction

 The objective of this project is to enable remote mouse control through hand gestures.
 It utilizes hand detection technology provided by [Mediapipe](https://google.github.io/mediapipe/) and mouse control capabilities offered by [Autopy](https://pypi.org/project/autopy/).